jpulakka/nordpool_diff/README.md

 upcoming hours more than the farther away "tail" hours.
 First entry is always -1 and the filter is normalized so that its sum is zero.
 This way the characteristic output magnitude is independent of the settings.

-With `filter_type: rank`, the current price is ranked amongst the next `filter_length` prices.
-The lowest price is given a value of `1`, the highest prices is given the value of `-1`, and the other prices are equally distributed in this interval.

 You can set up several `nordpool_diff` entities, each with different parameters, plot them in Lovelace, and pick what you like best.
 Here is an example:

 ![Diff example](diff_example.png)

+## Rank

+With `filter_type: rank`, the current price is ranked amongst the next `filter_length` prices.
+The lowest price is given a value of `1`, the highest prices is given the value of `-1`, and the other prices are equally distributed in this interval.

+Since the `rank` output magnitude is always between -1...+1, independent of magnitude of price variation, it may be more appropriate
+(than the linear FIR filters) for simple thresholding and controlling binary things can only be turned on/off, such as water heaters.

 ## Attributes

-Apart from the principal value, the sensor provides an attribute `next_hour`, which can be useful when we're close to hour boundary and making decisions about turning something on; if it's xx:59 and the principal value is above some threshold but the next hour value is below the threshold, and we would like to avoid short "on" cycles, then we maybe shouldn't turn the thing on at xx:59 if we would turn it off only after 1 minute.
+Apart from the principal value, the sensor provides an attribute `next_hour`, which can be useful when we're close to hour boundary and making decisions about turning something on or off; if it's xx:59 and the principal value is above some threshold but the next hour value is below the threshold, and we would like to avoid short "on" cycles, then we maybe shouldn't turn the thing on at xx:59 if we would turn it off only after 1 minute.
 This can be avoided by taking the next hour value into account.